 The BENEFICIARY agrees to furnish to the INSTITUTIONS a description of the results generated with the MATERIAL, in particular a copy of any manuscript pre-publication, before submission by BENEFICIARY for publication.
 Such unpublished results shall be kept confidential by the INSTITUTIONS.
 The contribution of the INSTITUTIONS will be recognized by co-authorship or acknowledgement, as appropriate.
 In all matters regarding publication of papers, the INSTITUTIONS’S SCIENTIST should respond within 30 days.
 If the INSTITUTIONS doe not reply to written notification of the BENEFICIARY within this period, the BENEFICIARY has the right to submit any manuscript for publication.

-In case of persistent disagreement, for three (3) months following notification in writing of one party to the others, the court that is territorially competent shall have sole jurisdiction according to the rules set forth in article 4 of the Convention of Rome of June 19, 1980 subject to the policy concerning public order and the governing laws of the parties of the present agreement.
+Any and all disputes between the Parties concerning the existence, validity, interpretation, performance and termination of this Agreement (or any of its clauses), which the Parties are unable to settle out-of-court, shall be referred to the French Courts having jurisdiction.

+This Agreement shall be governed by French legislation and regulations.

 Made in two (2) originals written in English only, one for each party.